dmgass/baseline/README.rst

-After reviewing the change with your favorite file differencing tool, accept the change by either manually overwriting the original file or use the ``baseline`` command line tool to scan the directory for updated scripts and accept them:
+After reviewing the change with your favorite file differencing tool, accept the change by either manually overwriting the original file or use the ``baseline`` command line tool to scan the directory for updated
+scripts:

 .. code-block:: shell

     $ python -m baseline *
-    Found updates for:
+    Found baseline updates for:
       fox.py

-    Hit [ENTER] to update, [Ctrl-C] to cancel
+    Hit [ENTER] to accept, [Ctrl-C] to cancel

-    fox.update.py -> fox.py
+Pressing :guilabel:`Enter` causes the tool to overwrite the scripts with the new baseline updates and remove the temporary `.update.py` files.

 Run ``fox.py`` again and observe the ``assert`` does not raise an exception nor is a copy of the source file update generated.
 If in the future the test